 To “Disagree” is basically not agreeing with how the other person has interpreted the facts or data.
 To “Object” however, is about disagreeing with how the other behaves while delivering their interpretation.
 This idea of splitting a dispute into the two components, interpreting data and delivering this interpretation, is crucial in understanding a disagreement, as we will see later, and is the secret sauce for our Object Principle.

 Fundamentally we all have biases, so working out what is true and what is not is always going to be a difficult proposition.
-“Calling out” someone’s bias is also difficult because it could be that our view is the biased one.
-Therefore, we propose that everyone in the organisation recognizes this and agrees to simply state that we “don’t agree” or “disagree” using our agreed-to regulators (see Regulators & Jargon), rather than pointing out that the other person is wrong or accusing them of being biased.
-Prefacing our arguments with “I think” or “in my view” goes a long way to remind us all that these are just our opinions or interpretations of the data rather than being the absolute factual data, which ultimately may never actually exist.
+“Calling out” someone’s biased proposition and proposing our own is also difficult because it could be that our view is the biased one.
+Therefore, we propose that everyone in the organisation recognizes this and agrees to simply state that we “don’t agree” or “disagree” measured by our agreed-to moderators (DECARRT – see Moderators & Jargon below), rather than pointing out that the other person is wrong or accusing them of being biased.
+Prefacing our arguments and proposals with “I think” or “in my view” goes a long way to remind us all that these are just our opinions or interpretations of the data rather than being the absolute factual data, which ultimately may never actually exist.

 During this disclosure of our dissent it is possible or even likely that it is not always going to be received well.
 As in our example in the introduction, the response to our dissent could even be quite hostile.
-At this point the person disagreeing can simply object to the bosses behavior, in real-time, on the grounds that it did not conform to our agreed-to regulators (see Regulators & Jargon).
+At this point the descenting person can simply object to the bosses behavior using DCOS ie Dare to Caution, Object and finally Stop if necessary, in real-time, and on the grounds that it did not conform to DECARRT.
 Anger and the resultant abuse being a dead giveaway, in this instance.

 Complaining is sort of a combination of objecting and disagreeing, only instead of being in real-time and direct it is usually after the fact and indirect and usually has a degree of anger resentment and abuse associated with it.
 We consider this is the poor man’s objection and usually results in malicious gossiping within the organisation.

-DTOUR: is the name we give for activating an objection for bad behavior.
+DCOS: is the name we give for activating an objection for unacceptable behavior relative to DECARRT.

-Acceptable Apology: Where the receiver has the option to simply accept or reject the apology on what ever grounds.
-Consists of
+Acceptable Apology: Where the receiver has the option to simply accept or reject the apology on what ever grounds and consists of the offender stating:

 Put It All Together

 So, back to our initial question, what do we do when our boss tells us to shut the f up?Imagine we had our agreements in place, within our organisation, to encourage dissent, this is how it would proceed.
-Instead of getting (Ali) Angry, or lying to oneself by obsequiously laughing it of or becoming subservient by ignoring it, we can simply object to the boss’s behavior.
-A simple, unemotional statement of “I object” should be sufficient to to let your boss know that a DTOUR Objection has been called.
-Your boss can then choose to inquire why there is an objection and has a choice to acknowledge your objection, which was on the grounds that his or her reaction to your dissent was not according to our DECARRT regulators (emotional and rude).
-If the boss can admit the error then a simple apology would suffice to continue the discussion.
-However if your boss did not think your objection was sustainable, maybe believing you deserved such abuse and overruled it, we would then have an impasse.
+Instead of the abused getting (ALIN) Angryin this case, the offended could CAUTION, using and unemotional statement of “I caution you” should be sufficient to to let your boss know that his or her behavior is unacceptable.
+Your boss can then choose to inquire why there is an objection and has a choice to acknowledge the caution, which was on the grounds that his or her reaction to the dissent was not according to our DECARRT moderators (not enjoyable or considered for example).
+If the boss can acknowledge the poor behavior we can continue the discussion.
+However if your boss did not think your caution was sustainable or warranted, the offended could OBJECT next and ultimately STOP the discussion.